 There is a concern from many health departments and organizations around the globe over the growing popularity of e-cigarettes.
 Authorities are responding with stringent regulations on the sale and use of e-cigs.
-For example, some states are proscribing the sale of e-cigs to minors, while others are stepping up the taxation of vaping products.
+For example, some states are prescribing the sale of e-cigs to minors, while others are stepping up the taxation of vaping products.
 The vaping industry does not take the adverse measures kindly.
 There is already a feeling that big tobacco companies are instigating the measures to oust the vaping products’ grip on the population.
-Others aver that states, the federal government and the health departments are addicted to the big tobacco revenue.
+Others aver that states, the federal government, and the health departments are addicted to the big tobacco revenue.
 But here are the reasons given for health departments’ tussle with e-cigs.

 This finding jolted authorities to think of measures to curb the entrenchment of e-cig smoking among the underage.
-So far, forty one states have banned selling of e-cigs to people under the age of eighteen years, as per the National Conference of State Legislatures.
-Critics of the measures argue teens can find a way to circumvent the proscription.
+So far, forty-one states have banned selling of e-cigs to people under the age of eighteen years, as per the National Conference of State Legislatures.
+Critics of the measures argue teens can find a way to circumvent the prescription.
 According to the critics, there are far more effective ways of keeping e-cigs off-limit to the young than the outright proscription.
 For example, raising taxes of e-cigs does more to keep e-cigs off-limit for a typical teen with limited income.

 The American Cancer Society is worried that, in light of a recent study, e-cigs could be potentially harmful to users.
 The study which was published in the New England Journal of Medicine found out that e-cigs produce very high levels of formaldehyde.
 Another study in 2014 found that aerosol coming from e-cigarettes with high voltage levels contain hidden amounts of formaldehyde.
 Now, formaldehyde is a carcinogen known for its potential to cause cancer.
-Owing to these alarming findings, the American Lung Association called upon the Food and Drug Administration to oversight the sale of e-cig products.
+Owing to these alarming findings, the American Lung Association called upon the Food and Drug Administration to oversight the sale of e-cig

 However, there has been a rebuttal from pro-vaping advocates.
-They claim that the research did not in fact find formaldehyde in e-cig, rather, they found formaldehyde hemiacetals.
+They claim that the research did not, in fact, find formaldehyde in e-cig, rather, they found formaldehyde hemiacetals.
 Moreover, the advocates argue that there is no scintilla of evidence to conclude that hemiacetals are carcinogenic or toxic.
 According to the pro-vaping advocates, the formation of hemiacetals is actually a cushion against damage that may be induced by formaldehyde.

 According to a risk assessment lead by the Norwegian Institute of Public Health, e-cigs deliver pretty much the same amount of nicotine as traditional cigarettes.
 Thus, according to experts, e-cigs pose the same harmful effects as traditional cigarettes.
 According to the Center for Disease Control and prevention, nicotine, which is present in e-cigs in the same concentration as it is in conventional cigars, can be harmful to both children and pregnant women.